KunalThakre24/javascipt/README.md

 # javascipt
-A repo for all javascript language.
+A repo for javascript files.